 Will my penis look different to me or will others notice a penile implant?
 Once in place following your surgery for ED, your implant will be completely undetectable.
 It’s fully concealed in the body.
 No one will know unless you tell them—even in the locker room.

 Is the inflation process painful?
-To inflate an AMS penile implant, you squeeze the pump in your scrotum, which will send fluid into the cylinders in the penis.
+To inflate a Boston Scientific penile implant, you squeeze the pump in your scrotum, which will send fluid into the cylinders in the penis.
 This requires good manual dexterity but should not be painful.
 If you experience pain, contact your doctor.35

 What will my partner think?
 When inflated, the implant makes the penis stiff and rigid, similar to a natural erection.
 Your erection will last as long as you desire.
 And you’ll still share the same intimate experience.
 Typically, ejaculation and sensation will feel similar to the way they felt before the implant.44